Union Pacific Railroad’s Commitment to Safety

 Our Commitment

 Safety is Union Pacific’s first priority.
-It is our policy to conduct business in a manner that addresses the safety of all employees, contractors, customers and the communities we serve.
+We are dedicated to conducting business in a manner that addresses the safety of all our employees, contractors, customers and communities.
+With world-class safety, employees go home every day, customers receive better service with fewer delays and communities avoid the negative impacts of incidents and derailments.
 We take seriously our goal of preventing all incidents, injuries and occupational illnesses.
-The company is committed to continuous efforts to identify and manage safety risks associated with its activities; we continuously look for innovative approaches to improve our health and safety measures.
+The company is committed to continuous efforts to identify and manage safety risks associated with its activities; we continuously look for innovative approaches to improve our safety measures.

 Union Pacific complies with all applicable laws, regulations, rules and instructions.
 It is our policy to respond quickly, effectively, and with care to emergencies or incidents in cooperation with authorized government agencies.
-We go beyond just compliance; Union Pacific is committed to investing in training, research and development, and public education to further our health and safety goals.
+We go beyond just compliance; Union Pacific is committed to investing in training, research and development, technology and public education to further our safety goals.
 We understand the importance of undertaking appropriate reviews and evaluations of our operations to measure progress, foster compliance and continually improve.
 Thus, we are committed to updating and revising this policy when necessary.

 Our Initiatives